 Negligence is defined as the carelessness of another to act within the recognized standards of behavior established by law.
-In layman's terms, negligence is when someone else fails to act responsibly and causes you harm from their actions.
-In Virginia, you must prove the negligence of another was completely responsible for an accident when you file a Virginia personal injury claim.
+In layman's terms, negligence is when someone else fails to act responsibly and causes you harm by their actions.
+In Virginia, you must prove the negligence of another was entirely responsible for an accident when you file a Virginia personal injury claim.

-The state of Virginia is a contributory negligence state, meaning you must show that you in no way contributed to your injuries and accident in order to file a Virginia personal injury claim.
-Negligence can take many forms but the bottom line is that the negligence of the other party must be the sole cause of the accident and your injuries.
+The state of Virginia is a contributory negligence state, meaning you must show that you in no way contributed to your injuries and accident to file a Virginia personal injury claim.
+Negligence can take many forms, but the bottom line is that the negligence of the other party must be the sole cause of the accident and your injuries.

 A Virginia personal injury claim can arise from many types of accidents that involve negligence.
 The most common is a car accident, where the negligence of the other driver causes you harm.
 This can result from a driver's failure to obey traffic laws by running a red light or by driving under the influence.